emilyconway/uom_policy_dataset/University Collections Policy.md

 - Enable access to specialist advice and services;
 - Make recommendations based on the annual report of the University Collections.

 Where requested, the Group will provide recommendations to the UHHSG on the University Collections.
-The Group liaises or convenes when necessary to fulfill its role.
+The Group liaises or convenes when necessary to fulfil its role.

 # 4.2 Role of the University History and Heritage Strategy Group (UHHSG)